XenoForce/ExoGenesis-Unofficial/Licensing Information.md

 **Current status:**

-This collection of ExoGenesis assets has been released to the public domain under the GPLv3.
+This collection of ExoGenesis assets (sprites, JSON/HJSON code, and playable Mindustry mod) have all been released to the public domain, under the GPLv3.

 <br>